data61/anonlink-entity-service/docs/devops.rst

 Base Image
 ~~~~~~~~~~

 The CI system builds and pushes the base image, before building downstream images.
-Ideally the CI
+The CI
-system should automatically build the application using the most recent base ``VERSION``,
+system builds the application images using the current base ``VERSION``.
+If a base image with the given
-however this is currently manual.
-In the ``azure-pipelines.yml`` file we pass the desired base
+digest is already present on Docker Hub the base image won't be rebuilt.

-version.
-See :ref:`dev-dependencies`.
+For additional details see :ref:`dev-dependencies`.